-Over the past 800,000 years, the levels of CO2 in the atmosphere have never exceeded 300 parts per million (ppm); yet, now we find our atmospheric CO2 hovering at around 415 ppm – and steadily rising (1).
+Over the past 800,000 years, the levels of CO2 in the atmosphere had never exceeded 300 parts per million (ppm); yet, we now find our atmospheric CO2 hovering just under 415 ppm and steadily rising (1).
 As CO2 is a greenhouse gas (GHG), it is not surprising that rising temperatures have been quick to follow.
-Data from the Goddard Institute for Space Studies at the National Aeronautics and Space Administration (NASA) shows the difference in average annual temperature clearly demonstrates that the earth is getting steadily warmer (2).
+Data from the Goddard Institute for Space Studies at the National Aeronautics and Space Administration (NASA) clearly demonstrates that the earth is getting steadily warmer (2).

-Although GHG emissions play an important role, the global rise in temperature is caused by multiple factors, including the ejection of particulate matter (such as black carbon) and mass evaporation of water into the atmosphere (6,7).
-Both of these effects work in a similar way to GHGs, by absorbing energy from the sun and trapping it in the Earth’s atmosphere as heat (6,7).
+Although GHG emissions play an important role, the global rise in temperature is caused by multiple factors.
+This includes the ejection of particulate matter, such as soot from smokestacks, and increasing evaporation of water from the ocean into the atmosphere (6,7).
+Both of these effects work in a similarly to GHGs, absorbing energy from the sun and trapping it in the Earth’s atmosphere as heat (6,7).
 Water evaporation is particularly dangerous because of the huge natural store we have in the oceans.
-When the global temperature rises, water from the sea will be evaporated into the atmosphere, causing even more heating in the atmosphere, and therefore more evaporation (7).
-This is called a positive feedback loop where one effect aggravates the other.
+When the global temperature rises, water from the sea will evaporate into the atmosphere, where it acts as a GHG causing even more warming in the atmosphere, and therefore more evaporation (7).
+This is called a positive feedback loop, with each effect aggravating the other.
 Once set in motion, the impacts of this may become significant, worsening the effect of the GHGs released into the atmosphere through human activity (7).

-It is important to note the climate crisis affects the entire planet differently than it affects us on a local level.
-While the overall effect of higher GHGs on the climate is global warming of a few degrees Celsius, this can affect our local areas in a much more extreme way (8).
-This effect can be seen in Canada, for example, when we look at the temperature changes from 1948 to 2016.
-In this period, Canada experienced a warming of 1.7°C, about double the global rate; while in northern Canada, over the same period, temperatures rose by 2.3°C, around triple the global rate of warming (8).
-This is due to changing ocean currents and wind direction caused by increased temperatures.
-These are two of the five main factors influencing local climates, with the remaining being distance from the sea, distance from the equator, and shape of the land (9).
-As these factors change, so do temperature and precipitation patterns of regions across the globe, influencing the characteristics, duration, and severity of the seasons (9).
-For example, seasons in the Northwest Territories have all experienced a warming trend over the past 20 years (10).
-The most dramatic effects can be seen during winter, where temperatures are, on average, 4.5°C higher than the historical average since 1948, with a 20-40% increase in precipitation (10).
+It is important to note the climate crisis affects the entire planet differently.
+While the overall effect of higher GHGs on the climate is slight increases in temperature worldwide, is can affect our local areas in much more extreme ways (4).
+For example, we can look at the temperature changes from 1948 to 2016 in Canada.
+In this period, our country experienced warming of 1.7°C, about double the global rate; meanwhile, in Northern Canada, over the same period, temperatures rose by 2.3°C, around triple the global rate of warming (4).
+Five main factors influence the impacts of global warming on local climates: changing ocean currents, disruptions in wind patterns, distance from the sea, distance from the equator, and shape of the land (8).
+One example of changes brought on by climate change is precipitation patterns which influence the characteristics, duration, and severity of the seasons all over the globe (8).
+This is seen clearly in the Northwest Territories, where each season has experienced a warming trend over the past 20 years (9).
+The most dramatic effects are seen in the winters, where temperatures are on average 4.5°C higher than the pre-1948 average, with a 20-40% increase in precipitation (9).

 Observed changes in annual precipitation across Canada, 1948–2012, based on linear trends.
 Source: https://changingclimate.ca/CCCR2019/graphics/#pr_4621